lvgl/docs_old/tr/index.md

 ### How to reduce the RAM usage
 - Lower the size of the *Display buffer*
 - Reduce `LV_MEM_SIZE` in *lv_conf.h*.
-This memory used when you create objects like buttons, labels, etc
+This memory used when you create objects like buttons, labels, etc.
-- To work with lower `LV_MEM_SIZE` you can create the objects only when required and deleted them when they are not required anymore.
+- To work with lower `LV_MEM_SIZE` you can create the objects only when required and deleted them when they are not required anymore

 ### How to work with an operating system?